 - Termination for Cause.
 In addition to the termination right of Provider set forth in Section 4.2 above, either Party may terminate this Agreement by written notice if the other Party fails to observe and perform fully any material term, covenant or agreement contained in a SOW, the User Guide or this Agreement on its part to be performed and such failure continues for a period of thirty (30) days after the defaulting Party is given written notice specifying the nature of such failure and requesting that it be remedied.
 The Parties expressly agree that, so long as Provider performs the Services and provides the Deliverables in a manner that substantially complies with the relevant SOW, Client shall not have the right to terminate for cause as set forth in this Section.

 - Remedies and Outstanding Fees.
-In the event that Provider terminates a SOW pursuant to this Section 4, Client shall pay Provider as liquidated damages and not as a penalty, the lesser of (i) Fees due under the terminated SOW for the twelve (12) month period following the date of termination of the SOW and (ii) all Fees due under the terminated SOW for the remainder of the term set forth in such SOW.
-Termination shall not relieve Client of the obligation to pay Provider all amounts due and payable as of the termination date, provided that if Client terminates the Agreement in accordance with Section 4.3 or Section 4.4, Client shall be entitled to a refund of any pre-paid Fees, prorated as of the termination date.
+In the event that Provider terminates a SOW pursuant to this Section 4, Client shall pay Provider as liquidated damages and not as a penalty, the lesser of (i) Fees due under the terminated SOW for six (6) month period following the date of termination of the SOW and (ii) all Fees due under the terminated SOW for the remainder of the term set forth in such SOW.
+Termination shall not relieve Client of the obligation to pay Provider immediately upon demand all amounts due and payable as of the termination date, provided that if Client terminates a SOW or this Agreement in accordance with Section 4.3 or Section 4.4, Client shall be entitled to a refund of any pre-paid Fees, prorated as of the termination date.